Surihix/CyArchiveTool/FormatStruct.md

 | 0x14 | 0xE0 | Unknown | Unknown, bytes are always the same length in other pack files too |
 | 0xE0 | 0xC | UInt32[3] | Reserved, always null |

+### Notes
-The compression used is raw lz4. use the library linked in the main readme document to decompress and compress the data.
+- The compression used is raw lz4. use the library linked in the main readme document to decompress and compress the data.
+- The offset value at 0x10 can be divided by 2 to get the total filecount.
+- The section between 0x20 till the file count offset most probably contains hashed filenames.